Campaign of the Month: October 2017

 The older a vampire grows, the more likely they are to enter torpor.
 There are psychological and physiological reasons for this fact, and they are heavily intertwined.

-Physiologically, potent Blood takes a toll on elders.
 The more a vampire’s vitae thickens, the stronger the urge to sleep becomes.
-High-generation elders (those few that exist) are noted for spending significantly less time in torpor than their lower-generation peers.
+Potent Blood takes a physiological toll on elders.
+High-generation elders (those few that exist) send significantly less time in torpor than their lower-generation peers.
 Contrariwise, many methuselahs spend more of their Requiems asleep than awake, while the godlike Antediluvians are said to have slumbered for eons.

 Kindred scholars have many theories as to why this is, but the effects are undeniable.
 When an elder goes long enough without torpor (how long this is depends on how potent their vitae is), they feel the urge to sleep through their waking nights.
 At first, the desire is relatively weak, requiring no real effort to resist.
 Eventually, remaining awake becomes a struggle.
 The Kindred feels (but doesn’t actually become) sluggish under all but the most threatening circumstances.
 Their ability to react quickly to threats and perform tasks is unaffected, but in idle moments they will seem to be pushing against molasses with their every move, and will take an unnaturally long time to respond in conversation.
 Their thoughts slow and their muscles seem to seize up.
 Their Blood becomes like glue in their veins.
 Eventually, the effort to stay awake drains them physically as well as spiritually, and they may spend entire nights doing nothing more than staring at their havens’ walls.
 It’s almost as if they are slowly grinding to a halt, whether they like it or not.

-The torpor that results from the Blood’s need to thin itself can be characterized by a gentle slide into much-needed sleep.
+Torpor that results from potent Blood is like a gentle slide into much-needed sleep.
 Many elders who experience it consider it quite agreeable, and say that giving into it can be an immense relief.
 Those who fight it, however, describe it quite differently.
 The powerful lassitude that is forced upon them horrifies those who are bound and determined to stay awake (and powerful), and those who fail to resist it describe an immeasurable panic that overcomes them.
 No one likes to be helpless, least of all creatures who have accumulated the unimaginable power of the elders.

 Finally, vampires can “choose” to enter torpor, although this is something of a misnomer.
 Vampires can enter torpor torpor out of ennui, apathy, despair, grief, or shock.
 Oftentimes, the vampire doesn’t consciously decide to sleep: they simply withdraw from the world into themselves.
 Other times, a vampire discontent with the state of the world might deliberately go to sleep in hopes of awakening in a new and more interesting age.

-One of the most common reasons that vampires enter torpor is mental exhaustion.
+Mental exhaustion is one of the most common reasons that vampires enter torpor.
 Kindred daysleep doesn’t provide a psychological feeling of rest like human sleep does: it seems to pass in less than a second.
 Most Kindred adjust to this, but after enough “sleepless nights,” their minds crave true sleep.
 Elders are more likely to enter torpor for this reason than neonates.
 Indeed, the distinction between torpor driven by potent Blood and mental fatigue is often a blurry one: both factors may predispose an elder towards sleep.

 Regardless of motivations, voluntary torpor is more common among elders than neonates.
 For all the problems a neonate might experience during their Requiem, they at least experience them within a familiar world.
 Elders are creatures out of time and products of societies that no longer exist in recognizable form.
 This fact is profoundly isolating in a way even the loneliest neonate can never comprehend, and makes elders inherently more predisposed towards torpor.
 It’s easier to withdraw from the world when you have fewer ties to it.
 A neonate who enters torpor may wake up into a world they longer recognize, but to elders, they’ll be strangers either way.

-Entering voluntary torpor is a unique experience in the Requiem, and can even be a pleasant one.
+Entering voluntary torpor can be a pleasant experience in one’s Requiem.
 Kindred who are not aware of the implications of torpor sometimes enter into the sleep as an escape from depression or a retreat from unhappy circumstances, burrowing into a safe spot and instinctively abandoning themselves to slumber, hoping that they will rise again in better nights.
 Their preparations are rudimentary, if there are any at all, and they appear, for all intents and purposes, to just lie down for the day and fail to rise at the following sunset.
 To mortals, the Kindred will appear to be a corpse in repose, laid gently to rest in their surroundings.

 Effects of Torpor